remerjohnson/conda-reconcile/README.md

 ```
 $ source activate refine3
 ```
-+ If your shell complains, instead drop the `source` part:
++ If your shell complains (and/or you are using [Anaconda Prompt](https://conda.io/docs/user-guide/install/windows.html#updating-conda)), instead drop the `source` part:
 ```
 $ activate refine3
 ```